 At any time during an active LTO Contract, the Client may request and receive within five (5) business days:

 The Client may initiate a Buyout at any time, for any reason, without BitLease approval.
-This right cannot be suspended, delayed, or conditioned by BitLease except: (i) where required by law (sanctions freeze, court order); or (ii) during a custody incident affecting the specific asset (in which case BitLease will resolve the issue as rapidly as possible and execute the Buyout thereafter).
+This right cannot be suspended, delayed, or conditioned by BitLease except: (i) where required by law (sanctions freeze, court order); (ii) during a custody incident affecting the specific asset; or (iii) where the asset is undergoing a protocol-level unbonding period following a staking opt-out, in which case the Buyout request is accepted and queued and will be executed immediately upon unbonding completion.
+BitLease will notify the Client of the expected unbonding timeline upon request submission (in which case BitLease will resolve the issue as rapidly as possible and execute the Buyout thereafter).

 The Client may complete Full Settlement at any time.
 Upon verified payment, Formal On-Chain Ownership transfers within twenty-four (24) hours.
 This right cannot be withheld by BitLease.